Kish (Sumer): Ur III period

+Middle Bronze Age

+Isin-Larsa period

+Middle Bronze IA (c.
+2020/2000-1900 BCE).
+In the Isin-Larsa period, Kish became a "buffer state" and a frequent prize in the power struggle between the rival cities of Isin and Larsa.
+Following the Elamite destruction of Ur, the centralized bureaucracy vanished.
+Local dynasties seized the opportunity to declare sovereignty.
+Kish regained its status as an semi-independent kingdom for several decades, though it was often squeezed between larger regional powers.
+Its strategic location near the northern irrigation networks made Kish a target.

 Old Babylonian period

+Middle Bronze IB (c.
+1900-1820 BCE).
 By the early part of the First Dynasty of Babylon Kish was under the control of Babylon with the tenth year name of ruler Sumu-abum (c.
 1897–1883 BC) being "Year in which (Sumu-abum) made for Kish its city wall (reaching) heaven" (repeated in following year).
 Not long afterward, Kish was conquered by Sumuel of Larsa as reflected in his eleventh year name "Year the army of Kisz was smitten by weapons", repeated in the following three year names.
 In the 13th year of Sumu-la-El he reports destroying Kish (repeated in following four years) and then destroying the city wall of Kish in his 19th year and in his 30th year "Year the temple of Zababa, the Emeteursag / the house, ornament of the heros (Zababa), was built".
 At this point Kish came under the control of the city-state of Eshnunna under rulers ^{D}Ipiq-Adad II and ^{D}Naram-Sin.

+Middle Bronze II (c.
+1820-1550 BCE).
 By the time of Babylon ruler Sin-Muballit (c.
 1813–1792 BC), father of Hammurabi, Kish was firmly under the control of Babylon and would stay that way until the waning days of the First Dynasty of Babylon.
 The rulers of Babylon at its peak of power, Hammurabi and Samsu-iluna, are known to have done extensive construction at Kish, including rebuilding the city wall.
 By this time, the eastern settlement at Hursagkalama had become viewed as a distinct city, and it was probably not included in the walled area.

 At some period or periods within the Old Babylonian period, Kish was under the control of a series of rulers generally called the Manana Dynasty.
 Most of what is known comes from two illicitly excavated archive thought to be from the town of Damrum, near Kish.
 These rulers include Iawian, Halium, Abdi-Erah, Manana, and four others.
 Several year names of Iawium are known including "Year Sumu-ditana died".
 Samsu-Ditana was the last ruler of the First Dynasty of Babylon.
 One ruler, Ashduniarim is known from a long inscription on a clay foundation cone found at Kish.